 We at Acunetix marry the best of both worlds in the best way possible:

 - The Acunetix scanner is primarily a behavior-based scanner.
 Our advanced checks are all designed individually and perform safe (mock) attacks.
 Not only that – in most cases, we can even prove that the attack was successful by showing you, for example, a file that the scanner should never have access to (like your server configuration file).
 This is a unique ability that most scanners don’t have.

-- Since our scanner also checks for things such as outdated software versions, we use some signature-based checks, too, where applicable and where no custom code is needed.
+- Since our scanner also checks for things such as outdated software versions as well as provides SCA functionality, we use some signature-based checks, too, where applicable and where no custom code is needed.
 This makes scanning faster and less intense on the target – Acunetix is often recognized to be the most efficient scanner on the market.

 - Our scanner also combines the advantages of signature-based scanning with those of active scanning, sometimes even within the same vulnerability check.
 For example, if we are able to determine a software version through signature-based scanning, our actual vulnerability check for that software may take the found version into consideration and optimize the test accordingly.
 This makes the vulnerability check not only faster but also more reliable.

 Note that despite the fact that many vulnerabilities found by Acunetix are identified with CVE/CWE codes, we don’t use such databases for anything other than the identification of known vulnerabilities.
 Vulnerabilities in custom software will not have such codes because the core strength of Acunetix is that it is able to find issues that are not recognized in any database.